 Focus On What Value You Offer

-Freelancing is the new trend, but that doesn't insinuate you should be popular for the lowest price point.
-Yes, it is a competitive market, but so what?
-With many clients now hiring freelancers or small businesses to do the job, you need to differentiate between quality and price.
+Freelancing is the new trend, but that doesn't mean you have to compete with others to work for the lowest price point.
+With many clients now hiring freelancers to do the job, you need to differentiate between quality and price.

-Just bear in mind that corporations have invested heavily in agencies in the past.
-Upping your rates will probably not compare to what they usually see.
+Just bear in mind that corporations have invested heavily in agencies in the past, so upping your rates will probably not compare to what they usually see.

 Do your research and Google your industry's rates.
-If you know what you provide and what the industry is up to, you can claim it by supporting your quote with market research.
+If you know what you provide and what the industry standards are up to, you can back up your quote with market research.

 Also, you can leave a little bit of wiggle room in case your client wants to negotiate.
-Knowing your worth will help you establish a minimum fee that will aid when the negotiation phase arrives.
+Knowing your worth will help you establish a minimum fee that will aid you when the negotiation phase arrives.

 Inquire About Previous Projects

-Your client will disclose any information that favors your research.
-You might know some of the previous freelancers or small businesses they mention, which can help you provide insight into their rates, the budget estimates, and what you can charge.
+You might even know some of the previous freelancers or small businesses they mention, which can help you provide insight into their rates, the budget estimates, and what you can charge.

 Money-talk aside, asking about previous projects shows that you care about their needs and builds trust with your client.
-Furthermore, t shows your passion for the client's vision and aligns with what they are trying to achieve.
+Furthermore, t shows your passion for the client's vision and that you want to align with what they are trying to achieve.

-The extra intel is just a bonus to your friendly, conscientious method.
+The extra intel is just a bonus to your friendly, conscientious outreach.

 Send a Rough Estimate

-After your budget meeting, it is not wrong to follow up with an email outlining your rates.
-Use this as the opportunity to check out if the project is worth your while.
-A speedy follow-up will add to your diligence and professional status.
+After your initial budget meeting, you can follow up with an email that outlines your rates.
+Use this as an opportunity to decide if the project is worth your while.
+A speedy follow-up email after the meeting will showcase your diligence and professionalism.

-An email saying: "Thank you for the meeting; it was great getting to know the team."
+You can send an email saying: "Thank you for the meeting; it was great getting to know the team."
 Followed by: "Taking your requirements into account….I will need x amount of hours amounting to X." This clearly lets the client know your expectations to satisfy their project scope.

-Sending a rough estimate will open the door to budget discussions and give you a ballpark of which achievable concepts to pitch.
+Sending a rough estimate will open the door to budget discussions and give you a ballpark of which project ideas to pitch going forward.

 Try a Mini-Proposal

 Mini proposals are a great way to help you win if you're in a project bid with other freelancers.
-It shows you have spent time thinking of the best options and solutions without devoting too much of your resources to a lead.
+It shows you have spent time thinking of the best options and solutions without devoting too much of your resources to a potential client.

-Your client will get a preview of your capabilities, and so, your work is sure to stand out amongst the others who are pitching on the same project.
+A mini proposal will give your client a preview of your capabilities, so, your work is sure to stand out amongst the others who are pitching on the same project.

-What Do You Do if a Client Resists Revealing Their Budget?
+What Should You Do if a Client Resists Revealing Their Budget?

 Turn the Client Down if You Have To